chloeli-15/jailbreaking_interp/README.md

 As expected, patching at the `<obj>` position in early layers ~3-11 strongly restores refusal.
 The effect of this patch can be thought of as replacing the harmless object (`"cake"`) with a harmful object (`"bomb"`).
 Patching at the -1 (":") position in later layers 14-31 also strongly restores refusal.
 This is equivalent to directly

 More interestingly, there's a weak signal at the "." position (-6) in layers 12-13.
 This is corroborated by cumulative attention patching results, where patching at "." almost fully restores refusal from layer 12 onward.
-Layers 12-13 in particular are transitioning layers _after_ the strong signal at `<obj>` ends and _before_ the strong signal at -1 starts.
+Layers 12-13 are transitioning layers _after_ the strong signal at `<obj>` ends and _before_ the strong signal at -1 starts.
 This is surprising - it suggests that certain essential information for refusal is being stored here temporarily, potentially retrieved from the <obj> position then moved to the -1 position.

 The existence of an intermediate signal between `<obj>` and -1 position replicates the results from Arditi & Obeso, except their "information shelling point" was "[" (the start of LLaMA's assistant tag [/INST]) instead of ".".
 One can imagine that the same information-moving circuit is being used, storing information temporarily at a flexible intermediate position.
 What might this information be?

+**Harmless &rarr; Harmful**

+Patching from harmful to harmless and from harmless to harmful **do not produce symmetrical results**.
+The signal at `<obj>` is much weaker in the harmless-to-harmful direction.
+This would suggest that ...??

 **Suffix &rarr; Harmful**

-The main difference is that suffix activations earlier layers
+There are two key observations.
+First, the only strong signal is at the -1 position, ...why?
+Second, the effects of patching suffix activation at -1 pos on refusal start in very early layers, already present in layer 2, then reach a maximum around layer 15.
+In contrast, patching harmless activations only has an effect from layer ~15 onwards.

 ### Generate with patching

-To better interpret the effects of patching, I patched at a particular location, then let the model generate a response.
+To better interpret the effects of a particular activation, I let the model generate a response while patching in that activation.

+Beginning with harmless and harmful prompts, the patching direction should elicit different model behaviors:
+1. **Harmful &rarr; Harmless:** This should produce **wrongful refusal,** where the model unnecessarily refuses a harmless request that it should otherwise answer.
+2. **Harmless &rarr; Harmful:** This should produce **jailbreaking,** where the model answers a harmful request that it otherwise should refuse to answer.

+**Harmful &rarr; Harmless: Wrongful refusal**

+**Harmless &rarr; Harmful: Jailbreaking**

+**Suffix &rarr; Harmful**

 My working hypothesis:
 - At earlier layers 1-7, the model computes a representation of the task.